-- Subd.
-12. Room temperature.
-An indoor temperature of 68°F to 82°F must be maintained in all rooms used by children. - Subd.
-13. Hazardous areas.
-Kitchens, stairs, and other hazardous areas must be inaccessible to children except during periods of supervised use. - Subd.
-14. Fire extinguisher inspection.
-Fire extinguishers must be serviced annually by a qualified inspector.
-The name of the inspector and date of the inspection must be written on a tag attached to the extinguisher. - Subd.
-15. Toilets and hand sinks.
-Toilets and hand sinks must be provided as follows: - (a) The center must have at least one hand sink for each 15 children or portion of 15 children specified in the licensed capacity. - (b) The center must have at least one toilet for each 15 children or portion of 15 children, excluding infants, specified in the licensed capacity.
-Toilet training chairs may be used for toddlers in lieu of a toilet. - (c) Handwashing sinks in centers should be provided within arm's reach of the caregiver/teacher to diaper changing tables and toilets. - (d) Any hand sink required for children, other than infants, must be in the toilet area. - (e) In newly constructed centers or those undergoing major remodeling to the plumbing system, foot or wrist operated sinks must be provided in the diaper changing area. - (f) Hand sinks for children must not be used for custodial work or food preparation, including preparing infant bottles. - (g) Single service towels or air dryers must be available to dry hands and designed for easy use by the children. - (h) Toilets, sinks, faucets, and hand drying devices in the toilet area used by children under school age other than infants must be placed at a height appropriate to the ages of the children. - (i) A sturdy nonslip platform on which children may stand may be used to meet the requirement in item (g) for toddlers and preschoolers. - Subd.
-16. Weapons and Firearms.
-The program must have a policy that requires all parents, guardians, and visitors to the program to comply with the following; - (a) Weapons, firearms and ammunition materials must not be on the premises with the exception of (c). - (b) Weapons and firearms include but are not limited to: pellet or BB guns (loaded or unloaded), darts, bows and arrows, cap pistols, stun guns, paint ball guns or any devices that shoot projectiles. - (c) Weapons may be carried by a law enforcement official who can document that his or her jurisdiction requires ready and immediate access to the weapon. - Subd.
-17. Ventilation and Use of Scented Products.
+- (a) Toilets, toilet training chairs, stools, and seats must be cleaned and disinfected with a solution in accordance with the requirements in section 245K.31 Subd.
+5 (d). - (b) Toilets must be flushed after each use. - (c) Plungers and toilet cleaning devices must be inaccessible to children. - Subd.
+17. Toilets and hand sinks.
+Toilets and hand sinks must be provided as follows: - (a) The center must have at least one hand sink for each 15 children or portion of 15 children specified in the licensed capacity.

+- (b) The center must have at least one toilet for each 15 children or portion of 15 children, excluding infants, specified in the licensed capacity.
+Toilet training chairs may be used for toddlers in lieu of a toilet. - (c) Handwashing sinks in centers should must be provided within arm's reachthree feet of the caregiver/teacher to-diaper changing tables surface.
+The sink must have hot and toilets cold running water. - (d) Any hand sink required for children, other than infants, must be in the toilet area. - (e) In newly constructed centers or those undergoing major remodeling to the plumbing system, foot or wrist operated sinks must be provided in the diaper changing area. - (f) Hand sinks for children must not be used for custodial work or food preparation, including preparing infant bottles. - (g) Single service towels or air dryers must be available to dry hands and designed for easy use by the children. - (h) Toilets, sinks, faucets, and hand drying devices in the toilet area used by children under school age other than infants must be placed at a height appropriate to the ages of the children. - (i) A sturdy nonslip platform on which children may stand may be used to meet the requirement in item (gh) for toddlers and preschoolers.